strategy-coach/praxis/ai-native-software-engineering/ai-accelerated-tech-debt/why-tech-debt-grows-faster-with-ai.md

 ## Why AI accelerates technical debt

-1. Throughput > comprehension
+1. Throughput > comprehension.
 Models generate large diffs quickly.
 Review bandwidth and architectural memory don’t scale at the same pace, so implicit decisions leak into production.

-2. Prompt drift
+2. Prompt drift.
 Slight wording changes or tool availability shifts alter outputs.
 Without prompt pinning and provenance, the same “instruction” yields divergent codebases over time.

-3. Pattern oscillation
+3. Pattern oscillation.
 Models flip between idioms (framework choice, error handling style, naming) across files.
 Inconsistency is a multiplier on maintenance cost.

-4. Undeclared dependency sprawl
+4. Undeclared dependency sprawl.
 AI tends to “reach for” libraries.
 Each new import adds surface area, transitive risk, and patch cadence the team must absorb.

-5. Hidden coupling via context windows
+5. Hidden coupling via context windows.
 The model infers connections from transient context rather than explicit interfaces, producing modules that work only under the original prompt’s assumptions.

-6. Non‑determinism in scaffolds
+6. Non‑determinism in scaffolds.
 Regenerating “the same” function later produces variants that subtly break callers, especially when tests are missing or brittle.

-7. Documentation latency
+7. Documentation latency.
 AI can write docs, but nobody prompts for it by default.
 Undocumented behavior is indistinguishable from bugs.

-8. Over‑fitted happy paths
+8. Over‑fitted happy paths.
 Generated code often mirrors example inputs.
 Edge cases and failure modes are under‑represented unless explicitly demanded.

-9. AI supply chain risk
+9. AI supply chain risk.
 Different models, versions, or toolchains produce different semantics.
 If you don’t capture “who/what generated this,” you can’t reproduce fixes.

-10. “Free code” bias
+10. “Free code” bias.
 When code is cheap, deletion discipline falls.
 Accretive features outrun consolidation, and entropy wins.

 ## First line of defense: tests as executable contracts